b1rdmania/vs-token-mvp/README.md

 - Alice receives a Sonic airdrop as a vesting NFT (fNFT).
 - She deposits her fNFT into the vS Vault and receives vS tokens, calculated at the current claimable S value (using the penalty curve).
 - Alice can now trade, LP, or use vS tokens in DeFi, instead of waiting for her rewards to vest.
+- A month later, her fNFT has vested further.
+Alice returns to the vS Vault dashboard and sees she can now mint more vS tokens against the same fNFT.
+She does so with a single click, increasing her liquid position without having to move the underlying fNFT.
 - When she wants to redeem, she can burn her vS tokens for S tokens at the current claimable value, or (optionally) withdraw the fNFT at fair value.

+---

+## ✨ Key Features

+*   **Continuous Liquidity:** Deposit your fNFT once.
+As it vests and the penalty decays, you can return to the protocol to mint more vS tokens against its increased claimable value.
+No need to withdraw and redeposit.
+*   **Fair Value Minting:** All vS minting is based on the real-time claimable value of your fNFT, determined by the on-chain penalty curve.
+*   **Instant Fungibility:** Convert your unique, illiquid fNFT into a standard, liquid ERC-20 token (vS) that is fully composable in DeFi.
+*   **Non-Custodial & On-Chain:** Your deposited fNFTs are secured in an on-chain vault.
+You retain ownership and control.

+---

+## 💧 Liquidity & APR (MVP Strategy)

+*   **External DEX Integration:** The primary vS/S liquidity pool will reside on the dominant DEX on Sonic to leverage existing infrastructure and prevent liquidity fragmentation.
+*   **Partner-Sponsored APR:** To ensure a highly attractive yield for liquidity providers from day one, the initial "boosted APR" will be sponsored by ecosystem partners (e.g., Sonic).
+The vS protocol acts as the distribution mechanism for these third-party incentives.

+---

+## 💰 Business Model (MVP)

+The protocol's revenue model is simple and transparent:
+*   **Redemption Fee:** A small, configurable fee is charged only when vS tokens are redeemed for the underlying S tokens from the vault.
+*   **Treasury Accrual:** This fee is collected by the protocol treasury, ensuring a direct and sustainable revenue stream from the core utility of the service.

 ---